4ngel2769/11ty-minimal/README.md

 - **Projects Page**: Accessible at `/projects`, this page lists all projects.
 Each project links to its own page at `/projects/<slug>`, where visitors can read more about the project.
 - **Blog Page**: Accessible at `/blog`, this page lists all blog posts.
 Each blog post links to its own page at `/blog/<slug>`, where visitors can read the full post.

+## Design

+The website is designed to be minimalistic, with a focus on loading speed.
+The CSS and JavaScript are kept to a minimum to ensure fast loading times and a clean user experience.

 ## Setup Instructions

 1. **Clone the Repository**: